slangenbach/notes/snowflake_snowpro_core.md

 - Like copying, swapping only affects metadata
 - The syntax to swap a table is `ALTER TABLE <TABLE_NAME> SWAP WITH <TABLE_NAME_TO_SWAP_WITH>`

+## Replication

+- Data can be replicated to another region
+- Use `SYSTEM$GLOBAL_ACCOUNT_SET_PARAMETER` to enable replication

 ## Data Sharing

 - Snowflake enables object sharing (tables, external tables, secure views, secure materialized views, secure UDFs) between accounts
 - Sharing data does not copy data, instead the producer account grants *read-only* privileges to the consumer account
 - Sharing is available for editions except the virtual private edition
+- Only a single database can be part of a share
+- Only secure materialized views and secure UDFs can be shared
 - To create a share, first create it via `CREATE SHARE <SHARE_NAME>`.
 Then grant privileges for individual objects to the share, i.e. `GRANT USAGE ON DATABASE <DATABASE_NAME> TO SHARE <SHARE_NAME`.
 Afterwards add consumers to the share via `ALTER SHARE <SHARE_NAME> ADD ACCOUNT <ACCOUNT_ID>`.
 Finally import the share within the consumer account via `CREATE <OBJECT> <OBJECT_NAME> FROM SHARE <SHARE_NAME>
 - Consumers do not necessarily need dedicated Snowflake accounts, as shares can also be made available via *reader* accounts
 - Changes of objects within a share object are reflected to consumers immediately.
 However we might need to explicitly grant permissions to interact with shared objects.